Panama’s Law No. 81 on Personal Data Protection 2019

 What’s more, the material scope of the law also outlines four distinct terms as it relates to personal data, including confidential data, obsolete data, data managers, and data processing.
 These definitions for these terms are as follows:

-- Confidential data– Information that must not be of public knowledge due its nature.
+- Confidential data– Information that must not be of public knowledge due to its nature.

 - Obsolete data– Information that is out of date.